JH-Won/ScoreOptmizer/README.md

 from ScoreOptm import ScoreOptimizer
 ```

 2. Create ScoreOptimizer object with score matrix.
-This will set the loss function from given score matrix.
+This will set the loss function from the score matrix.
 ```python
 myOptmizer = ScoreOptimizer(score_matrix) # score_matrix is ndarray.
 ```

-3. Call the gradient_descent mathod from the object you created.
+3. Call the gradient_descent mathod to find optimal parameters.
+You can set the learning rate, iteration number, and verbose.
 ```python
 bias_updated, y_updated, total_loss = myOptmizer.gradient_descent(learnin_rate=1e-3, n_iteration=1000, verbose=True)
 # If verbose = True, it prints total loss and updated scores(i.e, each ys).